ridvandemir/detection-lab2/README.md

 - For Universal Forwarder we need to create the 'inputs.conf' file under \etc\system\local and specify the metrics we want to log in inputs.conf.
   - index=endpoint
 - We should also remember to create an 'endpoint' indexer on the Splunk machine and add port 9997.

+4-Active Directory Installation/Configuration
+- After the Active Directory server installation, I assigned the server as a Domain Controller and after creating a user, I included the Windows 10 machine in this Domain.
+- For Active Directory installation
+  - Server Manager>Manage>Add Roles and Features
+	Installation Type> Role-Based or Feature-Based Installation
+	Server Selection> ADDC01
+	Server Roles> AD Domain Services
+- To Promote Server to Domain Controller
+  - Server Manager>from open flag
+	Deployement Configuration> Add a new forest (Root Domain Name: lab.local) Domain Controller Options> Password creation
+- To create a user, I created an Organizational Unit under IT and HR and then created a user under each of them.
+  - Server Manager>Tools>AD Users and Computers>lab.local>right click>New>Organizational Unit>IT/HR>right click>New>User
+- After that I went to the Windows 10 machine and included it in the lab.local Domain.
+But what we need to do before that is to change the DNS server to AD server.
+The AD user and password must be entered when joining the domain.
+  - PC>Properties>Advance System Settings>Computer Name>Change>Member of Domain: LAB.LOCAL

+5- Kali Linux
+- First, I changed the IP address to static IP.
+  - Ethernet>sag tikla>Edit connections>Wired connection 1>Ayarlar>IPv4 Settings>Method Manual>Add
+  - IP: 192.168.10.250
+- I created a folder called 'ad-project' and put the work there.
+- I downloaded 'crowbar' for brute-force attack.
+  - sudo apt-get install -y crowbar
+- I opened the /usr/share/wordlists/rockyou.txt.gz file and copied it to the 'ad-project' folder.
+  - sudo gunzip rockyou.txt.gz
+  - cp rockyou.txt ~/Desktop/ad-project
+- Since the file is very large, I used the first 100 word list and added the user password I created to the 'password.txt' file.
+  - head -n 100 rockyou.txt > password.txt
+  - nano password.txt
+- After that we have to activate RDP port 3389 on the Windows 10 (target-PC) machine.
+  - PC>Properties>Advance System Settings>System Properties>Remote>Remote Desktop>Allow remote connections to this computer>Select Users>Add>
+- Finally, I launched a brute-force attack with 'crowbar' in Kali Linux.
+  - crowbar -b rdp -u <user> -C password.txt -s 192.168.10.100/32